yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 ```

 Once we have declared this, we should populate our Project record with
 the data provided by the user.
-So our main should now look like:
+So our main function should look like:

 ``` haskell
 main :: IO ()